Fortis-Team/digital-barricade-docsify/account_admin/playlist.md

     <img src="/images/image408.png" alt="duration" width="40%" height="550">
     <img src="/images/image409.png" alt="duration" width="50%" height="550">
     <p>
-        By choosing the Edit option the Admin will be taken to this modal window where they will be able to change the playlist’s name, display size, playing mode and edit individual items like change the time for time based playlist or change the duration for duration based playlist.
+        By choosing the Edit option the Admin will be taken to this modal window where they will be able to change the playlist’s name, display size, and playing mode and edit individual items like changing the time for time-based playlist or changing the duration for duration-based playlist.
     <br />
         To save the changes made to the playlist, click the Save Changes button this will result in whichever device has this playlist will update its content automatically.
     </p>